VoxelForge/VoxelForge/mods/ENTITIES/mcl_mobs/API.md

 	--visual_size override for use as a "doll" in mobspawners - used for visually large mobs

 	extra_hostile = false,
-	-- Attacks "everything that moves" (all mobs)
+	-- Attacks "everything that moves" (all mobs).
+Not implemented.

 	attack_exception = function(obj) end,
-	-- For "extra_hostile": Function that takes the object as argument.
+	-- Exceptions for 'extra_hostile': Function that takes the object as argument.
 If it returns true that object will not be attacked.
+Not implemented.

 	deal_damage = function(self, damage, mcl_reason)
 	-- if present this gets called instead of the normal damage functions